Tin Market Overview

 Tin Use

-Tin also has a big role to play in the growth of solar PV, with the solder ribbon used to join solar panels.
+Tin also has a big role to play in the growth of solar PV, with the solder ribbon used to join solar cells to form solar panels.
 That represented 7500t of tin use in 2016, with the International Tin Association predicting the market will double by 2030 as the usage of solar renewable energy rises.

 Tin is also used as a chemical in making flat glass panels, stabilizes PVC and plastics, plating for steel cans and is contained in both lead-acid and lithium-ion batteries.
 Tin essentially turbocharges lithium.
 The current best technologies for lithium-ion batteries involve tin anodes, which enable significantly faster recharge than any other technology.